Nancy Weber

 Nancy Weber (born 1942 in Hartford, Connecticut) is an American writer.

-Photo and information in the online search is not of this writer.
-It is of Nancy Orlen Weber who is a different writer.

 Works

 Weber is known primarily for her non-fiction work The Life Swap (1974; re-issued 2006).
 Her twenty-some other books include The Playgroup (1982) and Brokenhearted (1989), both speculative novels with medical themes, and eight romances written under the name Jennifer Rose.

 Weber's works in progress include Seagull: The Musical, with composer Alexander Zhurbin, and Party Math, the how much and how many of entertaining, with artist Richard Pitts.

-Personal life

-Weber is the mother of two grown children and lives in New York.

-Under the name "Between Books She Cooks", she caters parties and teaches cooking.